stuyvesant-cs/dwlessons/nextcs/01_inherit.md

 --

 If we want to call a non-default constructor instead, you must specify that constructor using `super()` with the correct parameters, and it must be __the first__ line of our new constructor.

+???
+1. remove default constructor from `PathShape` --> error in `Polygon`
+2. put it back, try to use parameter constructor for `Polygon`.
+3. add parameter constructor to polygon

 ---
 template: main